-Head coach Taro Yamashita started fencing in college at Brown University, where he fenced both foil and epee, and helped his team win the New England Intercollegiate Fencing Conference Championship all four years.
+Head coach Taro Yamashita started fencing in college, where he fenced both foil and epee, and helped his team win the New England Intercollegiate Fencing Conference Championship all four years.
 Concentrating on epee after college, he was ranked as high as #34 in the USA and #302 in the world.

 Taro has coached US Veteran National champions and Veteran World Team members in all three weapons.

 Taro coached for many years at the college level, including at Brandeis University, MIT, and the University of Massachusetts (Amherst).
 His teams have earned national club championship and conference titles, and individuals have earned national and conference honors.

 Assistant coach Lisa Wolf, PhD teaches the introductory lesson series for students new to fencing.
 She is also a nurse and the Director of Research for the Emergency Nursing Association.
 Lisa has been fencing at Riverside since 2009, and actively competes.

 As of March 2020, Lisa is ranked #44 in the world and #4 in the USA in the Veteran-50 (ages 50-59) Women's Epee category.
 Lisa was a member of the 2019 USA Fencing Veteran World Championship team that competed in Cairo, Egypt in Oct 2019.

 (That's Lisa on the right in the site's banner photo, in action in Cairo.)